Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 2.md

 ![](media/299fe25fca0ebd0661503dc965a4a4d9.png)

-## Converting the Entity
+## Baking the Entity

-Now, drag your character into the scene.
-Assign it the new materials, check the *Convert To Entity*, and make sure it has an *Animator* component attached.
+Now, drag your character into a subscene.
+Assign it the new materials, and make sure it has an *Animator* component attached.
 The *Animator* doesn’t need to be configured with anything.
 It just serves as a marker so Kinemation converts it to a skeleton.

 ![](media/41535c619a4504589e7e373af918383a.png)

+*Ignore the “Convert To Entity” in this image.*

 Now press Play.
 If everything went right, the character should still be posed, but now using Kinemation.
 I included some of the components on the skeleton in